soumaiabouh/smart-grid-privacy-enhancing-system/m1/Report.md

 In their privacy policy, they state reasons for which they send non-personal data to third parties such as "(i) compliance with various reporting obligations; (ii) for business or marketing purposes; or (iii) to assist such parties in understanding our Clients’, Users’ and Visitors’ interests, habits, and usage patterns for certain programs, content, Websites, and/or functionality available through the Website."[[9](https://www.onzo.com/privacy-policy)] However, they do not mention why they send personal information (with the consent of users) to third parties.
 They do not say the purpose for which it is being collected.

+### E: Data Protection Act
+Onzo is located in London, therefore they must comply with the Data Protection Act rather than the GDPR.
+When comparing the Data Protection Act and Onzo's privacy policy, certain considerations arise.
+Regarding purpose limitation, ONZO specifies the type of data, whether it be personal or non-personal, that they collect in specific scenarios, such as for cookies and analytics.
+They describe purposes for which automatically collected, aggregated, or non-personal information is sent to third parties.
+However, they do not specify for what purpose personal data is collected.
+This does not align with the purpose limitation, stating they must process data for a legitimate purpose specified explicitly to the data subject.

+With respect to transparency, ONZO discloses how they collect data in their privacy policy but fails to mention other crucial details.
+They do not state why personal information is sent to third parties and what these parties use this information for.
+There is no information on how long these third parties store our data and how users can delete their data from these third parties.
+And most importantly, who these third parties are.
+They are not being transparent to the data subject.

+Concerning fairness, ONZO sends and collects data automatically using tools that do not ask for the user's consent, such as web beacons and clear gifs.
+Among the data being collected, there is personal information such as the website a user visited before and after accessing Onzo's website.
+Users do not expect this information to be collected without consent as it is personal.
+This is why this does not comply with fairness, which means to collect data in ways only users would expect.
+They can also access the IP address of a user.
+If they associate this information with the user's IP address, then this is a much more severe infringement on privacy.

 ## Conclusions
 _A conclusions section, which highlight the insights you can derive from the data you collected, with clear links to the evidence._